 While it’s a largely no-fuss fauna once transplanted into your garden, you will want to check up on your hakea every now and then.

-Be sure to choose a phosphorous-free fertilizer.
+Be sure to choose a phosphorous-free fertiliser.

 After planting be sure to keep the soil around the base of your plant well mulched, especially during the growing seasons.